labscript-suite/pineblasterv2/readme.txt

 SETUP INSTRUCTIONS

-Use MPIDE (available on the ChipKIT github) to compile and upload the code to the ChipKIT MAX32.
+Use MPIDE (available on the ChipKIT github) to compile and upload the code (pineblaster.pde) to the ChipKIT MAX32.

 Tested on MPIDE 0022 - 2011.12.14.